RickStrahl/BlogPosts/2020-03/Web-Connection-7.10-is-here/WebConnection710IsHere.md

 Performance of the server is on par with the old module inside of IIS - in informal testing I don't see any significant performance gain or loss of using the .NET Core application inside of IIS.

+### Linux?
+And yes, it's also possible to run this Web Server on Linux (or a Mac for that matter).
+Which means that you can deploy this server on a cheap Linux machine.
+You can do this - same as on Windows - both in standalone mode running the Web Connection Web Server's HTTP services directly, or running it behind a Web front like [ngnix](https://www.nginx.com/) or [HAProxy](https://www.haproxy.org/) or [Apache](https://httpd.apache.org/) in reverse proxy mode behind one of these front Web services.
+Note that this latter approach is common for Linux environment application services - NodeJs, most Java frameworks and many other solutions use this same approach.

+Now this is important:

+> While You can run Web Connection Web server on Linux the FoxPro Web Connection Server application you create still needs to run on Windows.

+The idea is that you use **File Mode** processing with temporary files written to a location that accessible both to the Linux Web Connection server, and your Web Connection FoxPro server.
+The shared file access makes it possible for the Windows application to take requests from the Linux based server.

+Currently this is not documented yet, but you'll hear more on this going forward.

+While I don't necessarily think this is the best solution, I've heard requests for this sort of functionality for years from many users as their company infrastructure doesn't use Windows web servers.
+This would allow those shops to use Linux Web servers with Windows application servers.

+### Local Web Server
+To be clear you can run the Web Connection Web Server on its own without any front end Web server on any of the supported platforms.
+This means you can copy the server with your application and run as a local server for a locally distributed application.
+If you have an internal network that you need to run the Web application on, you can expose a specific (typically non-80/222) port in the Firewall to serve the application **directly from the Web Connection Server**.
+For non-public facing applications, or APIs where URL syntax optics are not critical this is a acceptable scenario.

+The key is that you have options: Need a fully reliable and recoverable server setup?
+Use IIS or run the Web Connection server behind something like nginx on Linux.
+Your needs are simple and you need to expose HTTP services from an existing application?
+You can use the Web Connection server's HTTP services directly without anything else.

+It gives you choices that simply weren't available before.

 ### Why this server?
 As mentioned the main motivation for this server is the self-contained nature that makes it much easier to get started with Web Connection.
 You can simply install Web Connection - and make sure a .NET Core 3.x+ runtime is installed - and then run the WebConnectionWebServer locally.
 With integrated `launch()` behavior this can make getting started a no-configuration process.